 If project costs are settled on the basis of simplified cost options (i.e. lump sum), all necessary preconditions need to be achieved by the project in order to claim indirect costs in the final report.
-This includes the achievement of project indicators.
+This includes the achievement of project indicators defined in the Grant Contract.